Kenya Hara

 Kenya Hara (原 研哉, Hara Ken'ya) is a Japanese graphic designer, curator and writer.
-He is a graduate of Musashino Art University.
-Hara is employed by Musashino Art University as professor, and taught Communication Design and Design Theory in Science on Design Faculty since April 2003.
+He is a graduate of the Musashino Art University.
+Hara is employed by the Musashino Art University as a professor and taught Communication Design and Design Theory in Science on the Design Faculty since April 2003.

-Hara is one of the leading designers in Japan and his books Designing Design and White are recognized as essential for anyone studying design theory and aesthetics.
+Hara is one of the leading designers in Japan and his books Designing Design and White are recognized as important in the fields of design theory and aesthetics.

-Hara has been the art director of Muji since 2001, and designed the opening and closing ceremony programs of the Nagano Winter Olympic Games 1998.
+Hara has been the art director of Muji since 2001 and designed the opening and closing ceremony programs of the 1998 Winter Olympics.

 In 2008, Hara partnered with fashion label Kenzo for the launch of its men's fragrance Kenzo Power.
-He also designed the official posters for EXPO 2005 Aichi, created the signage system for the Umeda Hospital and the visual identification for the Nagasaki Prefectural Art Museum, worked on new design for the Matsuya department store in Ginza, among many other design projects.
+He designed the official posters for EXPO 2005 Aichi, created the signage system for the Umeda Hospital, the visual identification for the Nagasaki Prefectural Art Museum, worked on a new design for the Matsuya department store in Ginza, and participated in other design projects.

-In 2021, Hara partnered with Xiaomi and designed a new logo for the company, which was unveiled on 31 March 2021, replacing the previous one.
-Hara and his company converted the previous square logo into a squircle.
+In 2021, Hara partnered with Xiaomi, designing a new logo for the company, which was unveiled on 31 March 2021.
+Hara and his company converted the previous square logo into a combination of a square and a circle.
 He earned $300,000 from the project.

 Exhibitions

 In 2000, he organized the exhibition Re-Design: The Daily Products of the 21st Century.

-This exhibition was first held at Takeo Paper Show in Tokyo, and then traveled to the U.K. (Glasgow), Denmark (Copenhagen), Hong Kong, Canada (Toronto), and China (Shanghai, Shenzhen, Beijing).

-According to Hara, re-design is "a means by which to correct and renew our feelings about the essence of design, hidden within the fascinating environment of an object that is so overly familiar to us that we can no longer see it".
+This exhibition was first held at Takeo Paper Show in Tokyo, then spread to the U.K. (Glasgow), Denmark (Copenhagen), Hong Kong, Canada (Toronto), and China (Shanghai, Shenzhen, Beijing).
+According to Hara, the exhibition is "a means by which to correct and renew our feelings about the essence of design, hidden within the fascinating environment of an object that is so overly familiar to us that we can no longer see it."

-He invited 32 leading Japanese creators from various fields such as architecture, graphic design, lighting, fashion, photography, to design anew some very mundane commodities, and each participant was in charge of one subject to re-design.
-Shigeru Ban re-designed toilet paper, Masahiko Sato – exit/entry stamps for passports at international airports, Kengo Kuma – roach trap, Kaoru Mende – matches, Kosuke Tsumura – diapers, Naoto Fukasawa – tea bags.
+He invited 32 leading Japanese creators from various fields such as architecture, graphic design, lighting, fashion, and photography.
+He told them to redesign tedious goods.
+Each participant was in charge of one subject to re-design.
+Shigeru Ban re-designed toilet paper, Masahiko Sato re-designed exit/entry stamps for passports at international airports, Kengo Kuma re-designed the roach trap, Kaoru Mende re-designed matches, Kosuke Tsumura re-designed diapers, and Naoto Fukasawa re-designed tea bags.

-In 2004, Hara planned and produced an exhibition HAPTIC–Awakening the Senses, which focused on human sensory perception in design.
-For this exhibition, he invited various creators such as fashion designer Kosuke Tsumura, graphic designer Shin Sobue, product designers Jasper Morrison and Naoto Fukasawa, architects Kengo Kuma and Toyo Ito "to design an object not based on form or color, but motivated primarily by "haptic" considerations".
-The term haptic means “relating to or pleasant to the sense of touch."
+In 2004, Hara planned and produced an exhibition named HAPTIC–Awakening the Senses, which focused on human sensory perception in design.
+For this exhibition, he invited various creators such as fashion designer Kosuke Tsumura, graphic designer Shin Sobue, product designers Jasper Morrison and Naoto Fukasawa, and architects Kengo Kuma and Toyo Ito.
+He told them to design "an object not based on form or color but motivated primarily by "haptic" considerations".

-His other exhibitions include The Architects' Macaroni Exhibition (Tokyo), Tokyo Fiber -- Senseware held in Paris, Milan and Tokyo, Japan Car (Paris and London).
+His other exhibitions include The Architects' Macaroni Exhibition (Tokyo), Tokyo Fiber – Senseware held in Paris, Milan and Tokyo, Japan Car (Paris and London).